 What is Tenure of Sweep in Account Deposits?

 Different banks follow different approaches.
-So many will give the account holder the option of pick a tenure, while others will only offer one fixed tenure, mostly 1 year FDs.
+So many will give the account holder the option of picking a tenure, while others will only offer one fixed tenure, mostly 1 year FDs.

 Since the facility will eventually witness premature withdrawals, so do banks put any additional charges?
 Some banks may charge a premature withdrawal penalty for breaking the FD before the chosen term.
 But there are many banks that don’t charge this penalty.